Williams v. Pryor: Subsequent challenges

 In Reliable Consultants Inc. v.
 Earle, on February 12, 2008, the 5th Circuit overturned the Texas ban on the sale of sex toys using the similar facts that failed in the above appeal.
 It held:

-Just as in Lawrence, the State here wants to use its laws to enforce a public moral code by restricting private intimate conduct.
-The case is not about public sex.
-It is not about controlling commerce in sex.
-It is about controlling what people do in the privacy of their own homes because the State is morally opposed to a certain type of consensual private intimate conduct.
-This is an insufficient justification for the statute after Lawrence.

 In This That and the Other Gift & Tobacco, Inc. v.
 Cobb County, Ga., the 11th Circuit struck down on First Amendment grounds a Georgia law that banned advertising obscene material, including sex toys.